 Bad scenario - your shoppers are interrupted by an unrelated display of cutlery hanging over the deodorant shelf. these products have no logical link and won't help drive additional in-store sales.

-Pharmacy Stores - Tissues with cold and flu medicines
+Tissues and cold and flu medicines

 Picture yourself visiting a pharmacy for some cold and flu medicine.
 While compiling a cocktail of meds from the shelf you're presented with a box of soft tissues...
 You're more likely to add that box of tissues to your basket than if it was on the other side of the store.

 Some convenience stores take advantage of this one every year.
-On valentines day husbands and boyfriends forget to pre-plan valentines day shopping so they end up stopping at convenience stores on their way home from work.
-These last minute shoppers are bound to pay more at convenience stores that pair flowers, wine and chocolate that make them look like super heroes when they get home.
+On Valentine's Day husbands and boyfriends forget to pre-plan their shopping so they stop at convenience stores on their way home from work.

-Meat Supply Stores - Braai grids and firewood with braai meat
+Braai grids and firewood with braai meat

 Conclusion